susy-bakaa/ffxiv-raid-sim/README.md

 # ffxiv-raid-sim

 A singleplayer raid and fight mechanic simulator with full bot support, made with the Unity game engine for the critically acclaimed MMORPG FINAL FANTASY XIV: Online.

-This program is completely separate from the game and does not interact with it in anyway.
+This program is completely separate from the game and does not directly interact with it in anyway.
 More timelines and fights will be added to this as we develop it further.
 We are also accepting any external thirdparty contributions by anyone.

 This simulator mainly focuses on battles, mechanics and fights, which are missing from other simulators, do not have bot support available anywhere else, are old/badly made or sometimes simply do not exist at all yet, such as older ultimates, older savages, "easier" fights not worth a sim by others, side battle content, bozja duels or blue mage raids.

 If you want to keep up with development, have any questions or want to contribute yourself, best place to do all of that is the discord server.
 You can also follow my personal socials for occasional updates or other misc content possibly related to this program or FFXIV in general.